tomgross/collective.assets/README.rst

 Webassets are a standardized way of proving web resources.
-They can be easily dispatched through commen webservers and support minification, filter-plugins (like LESS, CoffeeScript, etc.) and yaml based configuration.
+They can be easily dispatched through commen webservers and support minification, filter-plugins (like LESS, CoffeeScript, etc.) and YAML based configuration.
-Collective.assets provides a thin layer above the webassets-library [1].
+Collective.assets provides the glue betweeen the webassets_-library and plone.resource.
+Plone.resource was choosen (instead of just dumping the resources to the filesystem) because then it is possible to access the files via ZServer too, which is handy for development where don't have an external webserver running.

 Usage
 -----